-Possible Impacts Recommended Mitigation Measures Duration /Frequency Responsibility Indicators Verifiers Estimated Cost in Ksh.
-Implement a labour management plan -to promote fair and equitable labour practices during the COVID 19 pandemic including the project cycle for the fair treatment, protection of workers' rights, non-discrimination and equal opportunity of workers Implement a local recruitment plan - to create opportunities for local employment and to adopt a fair and consistent approach to the recruitment, assessment and selection of local employees during the COVID 19 pandemic including the project cycle.
+Possible Impacts Recommended Mitigation Duration Responsibility Indicators Verifiers Estimated Measures /Frequency Cost in Ksh.
+Implement a labour management plan -to promote fair and equitable labour practices during the COVID 19 pandemic including the project cycle for the fair treatment, protection of workers' rights, non-discrimination, and equal opportunity of workers Implement a local recruitment plan - to create opportunities for local employment and to adopt a fair and consistent approach to the recruitment, assessment, and selection of local employees during the COVID 19 pandemic including the project cycle.
 Adopt and implement a Grievances Redress Mechanism to receive and address grievances from host community during the COVID 19 pandemic including the project cycle.
 Sexual harassment (SH) Ensure clear human resources policy against sexual harassment that is aligned with national law.
 Integrate provisions related to sexual harassment in the employee code of conduct and have the Code of Conduct signed by all employees.
-A key element Construction KETRACO Contractor No.of workers trained and sensitized No.of reported SH Cases to authorities Traning records- attendance list and certificates OB register records of ay SH Cases 1,000,000
+A key element Construction KETRACO Contractor No.of workers trained and sensitized No.of reported SH Cases to authorities Training records- attendance list and certificates OB register records of ay SH Cases 1,000,000

+Possible Impacts F Recommended Mitigation Duration Responsibility Indicators Verifiers Estimated 1 Measures /Frequency Cost in Ksh.
+Measures of the CoC is the sanctions that may be applied if an employee is confirmed as a SEA/SH perpetrator Have a robust complaints and grievance handling system.
+Ensure appointment of human resources personnel to manage reports of sexual harassment according to policy The Contractor shall require his employees, sub-contractors, sub-consultants, and any personnel thereof engaged in construction works to individually sign and comply with a Code of Conduct with specific provisions on protection from sexual exploitation and abuse The contractor will implement provisions that ensure that gender-based violence at the community level is not triggered by the Project, including: ✓ Effective and on-going community engagement and consultation, particularly with women and girls. /Frequency during project implementa tion Incident reports if any Visual signs displayed on site to inform and warn on SH

 Possible Impacts Recommended Mitigation Duration Responsibility Indicators Verifiers Estimated

 Measures /Frequency Cost in Ksh.

-of the CoC is the sanctions that during Incident

-may be applied if an employee is project reports if any

-confirmed as a SEA/SH implementa Visual signs

-perpetrator tion displayed on

-Have a robust complaints and site to inform

-grievance handling system. and warn on

-Ensure appointment of human SH

-resources personnel to manage

-reports of sexual harassment

-according to policy

-• The Contractor shall require his

-employees, sub-contractors,

-sub-consultants, and any

-personnel thereof engaged in

-construction works to

-individually sign and comply

-with a Code of Conduct with

-specific provisions on protection

-from sexual exploitation and

-abuse

-• The contractor will

-implement provisions that

-ensure that gender-based

-violence at the community

-level is not triggered by the

-Project, including:

-✓ Effective and on-going

-community engagement

-and consultation,

-particularly with women

-and girls.

-Possible Impacts Recommended Mitigation Measures Duration /Frequency Responsibility Indicators Verifiers Estimated Cost in Ksh.
-Review of specific project components that are known to heighten GBV risk at the community level, e.g., compensation schemes; employment schemes for women; etc. Have separate, safe and easily accessible facilities for women and men working on the site.
-Locker rooms and/or latrines should be in separate areas, well-lit and include the ability to be locked from the inside.
-Visibly display signs around the project site (if applicable) that signal to workers and the community that the project site is an area where SEA/SH is prohibited.
-As appropriate, ensure public spaces around the project grounds are well-lit.
-Enhance security on site with guards and CCTV Cameras Train all Teams in Sexual Harassment prohibition at work Sub-total 36,400,00
+✓ Review of specific project

+components that are

+known to heighten GBV

+risk at the community

+level, e.g., compensation

+schemes; employment

+schemes for women; etc.

+• Have separate, safe and easily

+accessible facilities for women

+and men working on the site.

+Locker rooms and/or latrines

+should be in separate areas,

+well-lit and include the ability to

+be locked from the inside.

+Visibly display signs around the

+project site (if applicable) that

+signal to workers and the

+community that the project site

+is an area where SEA/SH is

+prohibited.

+• As appropriate, ensure public

+spaces around the project

+grounds are well-lit.

+• Enhance security on site with

+guards and CCTV Cameras

+• Train all Teams in Sexual

+Harassment prohibition at work

+Sub-total 36,400,00

+PHASE 3: OPERATIO N PHASE